 Students should be on a full-time and regular attendance, which will afford the opportunity to repeatedly apply and develop clinical skills.
 To gain more experience and achieve better practical skills, students are encouraged to participate in their clinical affiliations regarding every opportunity.
-Failure to notify of an absence will result in a conference between the student and the director of clinical education.
-The deficient behavior will result in a disciplinary action, please refer to the ATP policies and procedures manual.
-You must inform your student mentor, staff athletic trainer, and/or Director of Clinical Education of your absence.
+If an absence must occur, the student must inform their assigned Preceptor/ICI.
+Failure to notify of an absence will result in a conference between the student and the CEC.
+This deficient behavior will result in a disciplinary action.
 Clinical hours completed prior to the start of the semester (e.g., pre-season hours) will count toward the total accumulation of the semester's clinical hour's requirement.
 Each student is obligated to continue completing clinical hours at their assigned clinical site each week of the semester, regardless of the total accumulated hours.
 Failure to attend your clinical site on a weekly basis until the end of the semester will be seen as a dereliction of responsibility and unprofessional behavior resulting in a failing grade for the clinical class.
 Each student is expected to experience no less than 2 weekends per months as weekend responsibilities are generally probable in traditional athletic medicine.